bhuveshkodopi/destination_project/README.md

 # Destination Project

-This project is about destination
+This project is about destinations